 Studies have shown that transport problems can be a significant barrier to social inclusion, and in turn, employment.
-We want to ensure that this is not a barrier to the young people working with us on Engage to Change.
+We wanted to ensure that this was not a barrier to young people working with us on the Engage to Change project.
 People with a learning disability and/or autism may need the support of travel training as a means of overcoming a lack of skills or confidence in navigating the journey to and from work.

 What is travel training?

 Travel training covers a wide range of assistance and support provided to anyone who may require it.
 It is a series of processes aimed at ensuring an individual is able to make a journey independently and safely.